i-am-bee/beekeeper/README.md

 > [!TIP]
 > **Want to monitor the process?**<br>
-> Open another terminal and run: `mise monitor`<br>
-> This provides a live view of the platform’s activity.
+> Open another terminal and run: `mise monitor`.
+This provides a live view of the platform’s activity.

 ### Autonomous mode